Using Coupons Can Save You Money

 Save Money When Dining Out

 Articles about the frugal lifestyle usually recommend always cooking at home.
-This is an obvious way to save money, but sometimes you need a treat or a break from the kitchen!
-You can save money eating out by purchasing the Entertainment Book, clipping coupons from your local paper, and buying coupon booklets.
+This is an obvious way to save money, but sometimes you need a treat or a break from the kitchen.
+You can save money eating out by purchasing an Entertainment Book, clipping coupons from your local paper, or going to Groupon.com.